 For trials intended to estimate a treatment effect or test a hypothesis related to a treatment effect, use the table to precisely describe the associated estimand(s).
 This includes specification of the population targeted by the clinical question, the treatment condition(s), the endpoint (or variable), and the population-level summary.
 Precise specifications of treatment, population, and variable are likely to address many of the key intercurrent events.
 Other key intercurrent events not already addressed in the clinical question of interest by the aforementioned attributes should be described with their associated strategies.
 For other types of trials not intended to estimate a treatment effect or test a hypothesis related to a treatment effect, describe additional information relevant to the clinical question(s) of interest (at a minimum, present the endpoint(s) associated with each objective).
 For these trials, including the below table is not required.

 No text is intended here (heading only).

-Primary Objective
+Primary Objective <#>

 <Enter Primary Objective>

 <Enter Table of Estimand Characteristics including Endpoint at a minimum>.